Top

 Points Scored for Ripple

 The fact that the judge ruled in favor of having the SEC furnish these documents to Ripple may help their case—if their legal team can find anything incriminating, of course.
-One possibility is that they find the SEC had previously analyzed XRP (Ripple’s virtual product) or something substantially similar and had determined that it was not a security.
+One possibility is that they found the SEC had previously analyzed XRP (Ripple’s virtual product) or something substantially similar and had determined that it was not a security.
 It may be for this reason that they have been withholding these documents.

 Proponents also point to the fact that Ripple’s currency XRP complies with the new language in ISO 20022, which sets forth standards for the language and structure used in payment data for international banking.
 It’s currently the only cryptocurrency that complies with the standard’s language, which some say is a point in favor of Ripple’s case.